KeivanS/SC_SNAPS/README.md

 30     # temperature (K)
 51     # number of snapshots  supercell_type
 ```
 T=30K is a reasonable value for temperature.
-Check the displacements distribution in the GUI to make sure it is what you want.
+Check the displacements (modes.dat) distribution in the GUI to make sure it is what you want.

 ### `supercell.inp` — supercell dimensions
 ```